dhmunro/dudley/README.md

   carefully about how you store your data.
 By adding comments to a layout file you can document your data.
 In other words, you can work directly with Dudley layouts, rather than relying on a separate library API.
 * A single Dudley layout can describe many binary files or streams.
-Thus, you can easily design and document simple formats for casual exchange of scientific data with collaborators.
 * Supports data compression, though that defeats the previous feature.
 * Fully compatible with numpy/scipy.
 * Libraries are lightweight compared to HDF5 or PDB.
+* Supports a catalog files describing large collections of individual files or streams.

 ## Layout basics